softicar/sqml/README.md

-# SoftiCAR Query and Modeling Language (SQML)
+# SQML Eclipse Plugin

-The _SoftiCAR Query and Modeling Language (SQML)_ is a domain-specific language ([DSL](https://en.wikipedia.org/wiki/Domain-specific_language)) to define database table structures and database queries.
-It is implemented as an [Eclipse](https://www.eclipse.org/) plugin based on the [Xtext framework](https://www.eclipse.org/Xtext/).
+The _SQML Eclipse Plugin_ is an [Eclipse](https://www.eclipse.org/) plugin that implements the _SoftiCAR Query and Modeling Language (SQML)_, which is a domain-specific language ([DSL](https://en.wikipedia.org/wiki/Domain-specific_language)) to define database table structures and database queries.
+The _SQML Eclipse Plugin_ is based on the [Xtext framework](https://www.eclipse.org/Xtext/).

 ## Main Features

+The _SQML Eclipse Plugin_ provides the following features.

 - Tables
   - database table structures can be defined and validated